-Mitigation measures outlined in Section 3.11.6 of the 2016 FSEIS/EIR and the Contract 2 SEIR will reduce criteria pollutant emissions, diesel particulate emissions, and fugitive dust associated with construction activities and the purchase of emission credits from SMAQMD described in the Final General Conformity Report, dated June 2021, as a result there will be no new significant effects to air quality.
+Mitigation measures outlined in Section 3.11.6 of the 2016 FSEIS/EIR and the Contract 2 SEIR, section 3.9.3 will reduce criteria pollutant emissions, diesel particulate emissions, and fugitive dust associated with construction activities.
+Additionally, the purchase of emission credits from SMAQMD described in the Final General Conformity Report, dated June 2021, will result in no new significant effects to air quality or greenhouse gas emissions.
+Accordingly, this SEA determines that the air quality environmental effects of the Proposed Action would be short term, temporary and less than significant with mitigation.

-3.5 Water Quality and Groundwater Resources
+3.5 Water Quality